Be a Wayne State and Macomb Community College student at the same time

 - How do I apply for financial aid if I take classes at both institutions?
 Your financial aid will be processed, awarded and distributed by Wayne State.
 This occurs regardless of where you enroll.
 For students who are enrolled at both Macomb and WSU in a given term, financial aid will be calculated based on their combined credit hours.
 You will need to complete a Wayne Advantage request form each semester you are in the program and requesting financial aid.
 Questions regarding financial aid can be directed to Wayne State at 313-577-2100.

 - Will financial aid cover all my classes?
 It depends.
 You should make sure to pay for your Macomb classes on schedule.
 Your financial aid at WSU will reimburse you for courses taken at Macomb that count toward your degree program at WSU.
+Financial aid will be disbursed on the Wayne State schedule.
 Classes outside of your degree requirements and those that do not transfer to WSU will not be considered when aid eligibility is calculated.
 You must be opted into Wayne Advantage-Macomb for the term you are trying to receive financial aid in.
 Please see opt-in/opt-out deadlines.

 Please submit the Wayne Advantage-Macomb aid request form and its supporting documents each semester.
 The form can be found here.